 The data is in respect of 1st year intake, including repeats, by school of origin

-This information is extracted from a CAO net acceptance file for ITB.
+Prior to 2019, this information is extracted from a CAO net acceptance file for ITB.
 These figures will include any repeat leaving certificate students.
 If an applicant has multiple LCE sittings they are counted multiple times.
+With effect from 2019, the Institute of Technology merged to become part of the Technological University Dublin and the figures are displayed under TU Dublin.

 The information pertains to where students sat the Leaving Certificate so in some instances, where the student has sat the Leaving Cert more than once either in the same place or at another school, it is counted.